Oman's National ID card program

 It can also integrate a driver’s license (visually printed as well on the back of the card), an e-purse for payment and a digital signature.

 Oman's citizens and residents' credentials are securely stored on the cards, including name, address, digital color photo and fingerprints.

 The national ID card provides secure access to three main applications that include identity, driver's license, and border control.

 Enrollment and issuance for a decentralized solution

-Gemalto was selected to provide the complete range of its secure solutions to the Royal Oman Police for the setup of smart card-based national ID program in Sultanate of Oman.
-This was comprised of Enrolment, eGovernment, eBorder as well as its issuance solution.
+Gemalto was selected to provide the complete range of its solutions to the Royal Oman Police for the setup of a smart card-based national ID program in the Sultanate.

-The company also supplied consultancy, project management and integration services as well as software and equipments for a decentralized personalization environment.
+The company also supplied consultancy, project management, and integration services as well as software and equipment for a decentralized personalization environment.

 The Oman ID program is the first smart card-based eGovernment solution ever deployed in the Middle East.
 It aims to make the Sultanate’s ID system and processes more efficient and secure, both for authorities and citizens.